Hollyjoycediehl/responsive-svg_peer-lesson/README.md

 1. Download and open the sample logo file, <code>sample_logo.ai</code> in Adobe Illustrator.

-1. Replicate the logo and determine simplified versions for tablet and mobile.
+1. Duplicate the logo and determine simplified versions for tablet and mobile.
-    * You will not use these replications, but they will help you envision the different logo states.
+    * You will not use these duplications, but they will help you envision the different logo states.

 ![Image of Step 2](https://github.com/JuliaSchantz/responsive-svg_peer-lesson/blob/main/Images/Step%201.png)